-Make it ahead.
+Make it ahead of time.

 Nowhere is it written that you have to make everything from scratch, the day of.
 Your friends won’t disown you if you buy a premade pie crust for your pumpkin pie, Rye says.
 And a lot of prep work can be done long before it’s time to sit down to dinner.